mlabuda2/nf-tower-docs/docs/faqs.md

 Note: This change requires your containers to be rebuilt (i.e., `docker-compose down`).
 Ensure your database is persistent before issuing the docker-compose down command.
 See [here](https://help.tower.nf/latest/enterprise/docker-compose/) for more information.

-To ensure that previous users logged in using the email before, an Admin of the organization should remove said users from the Profile -> Admin -> Users list.
-This will essentially restart the approval process before they are allowed to log in via email.
+An admin of the organization should remove users that have previously logged in via (untrusted) email from the Profile -> Admin -> Users list.
+This will restart the approval process before they can log in via email.